ruby/www.ruby-lang.org/en/downloads/index.md

 system.
 Windows users should check out [pik][5] for a similar project, or consider using RubyInstaller, described in the next section.

-As of this writing, as long as you have [git][6] installed, you can install RVM with:
+As of this writing, you should be able to install RVM with:

 {% highlight sh %}
 $ \curl -L https://get.rvm.io | bash -s stable --ruby